Updated: May 12, 2026

 About the Author

-Don Briscoe is a financial systems coach with 12+ years helping Millennials and Gen Z escape paycheck-to-paycheck cycles.
-He has worked with hundreds of people to build emergency funds, eliminate debt, and start investing using framework-first strategies that require less willpower and more infrastructure.
-He founded PersonalOne to provide the financial education he wished existed -- structured, honest, and free.
+Don Briscoe is a financial systems strategist with 12+ years of experience helping Millennials and Gen Z build income and financial stability.
+He founded PersonalOne to provide the financial education he wished existed — structured, honest, and free.

 The Reporting Date vs. Due Date Confusion